climateinteractive/enroads-guide/docs/guide/general_faqs.rst

 Where can I learn about the science, assumptions, testing, and background of the En-ROADS simulation?
 -------------------------------------------------------------------------------------------------------

-All assumptions and equations are documented in the En-ROADS Reference Guide.
+All assumptions and equations are documented in the `En-ROADS Reference Guide <https://www.climateinteractive.org/wp-content/uploads/2019/12/En-ROADS_Reference_Guide_v91.docx>`_.

 Assumptions most relevant to model users are available within other sections of this `online and searchable user guide <https://docs.climateinteractive.org/projects/en-roads/en/latest/index.html>`_.